Dynamic Factor Analysis with Dependent Gaussian Processes for High-Dimensional Gene Expression Trajectories: Introduction

 \section{Introduction}

-The development of high-throughput technology has enabled researchers to collect high-dimensional genomic data repeatedly over time, facilitating the discovery of disease mechanisms.
-Biological knowledge suggests that it may be best to describe complex diseases at the level of pathways, rather than the level of individual genes \citep{richardson2016statistical}.
-A biological pathway is a series of interactions among molecules that results in a certain biological function or response or describe a particular mechanism or phenomena.
-Pathways are sometimes summarized by activity scores derived from genes expression values \citep{temate2016inferring} with corresponding gene set; such scores form a basis of making comparisons between people in different clinical statuses \citep{vaske2010inference, wang2019predict, kim2021multi}.
-The relationship between genes and pathways can be illustrated (in a simplified representation) using Figure \ref{data_feature_summary}.
-Each pathway involves only a small proportion of genes (sparsity), where some genes may not contribute to any relevant pathway (e.g. gene 4), may contribute to a single pathway (e.g.\ gene 1 only contributes to pathway 1 and gene 3 only contributes to pathway 2), or may contribute to multiple pathways (e.g. gene 2 contributes to both pathways).
-Pathways are often unobservable in practice.
-Therefore, recovering their trajectories from observed gene expression data has been one of the major interests in genomic data analysis.
+The development of high-throughput technologies has enabled researchers to collect high-dimensional biomarker data repeatedly over time, such as transcriptome, metabolome and proteome, facilitating the discovery of disease mechanisms.
+Biological knowledge suggests that it may be best to describe complex diseases at the level of pathways, rather than the level of individual biomarkers \citep{richardson2016statistical}.
+A biological pathway is a series of interactions among molecules that achieves a certain biological function.
+Pathways are often summarized by activity scores derived from expression values of corresponding biomarker set \citep{temate2016inferring}; such scores form a basis of making further comparisons between people with different clinical statuses \citep{kim2021multi}.

+This work was motivated by longitudinal measurements of gene expression in a human challenge study, where the main goal is to understand biological mechanism of influenza virus infection within the host, which provides a basis for developing novel diagnostic approaches for differentiating viral respiratory infection from respiratory disease caused by other pathogens \citep{zaas2009gene}.
+In brief, $17$ healthy individuals were inoculated with influenza virus H3N2, and then blood samples were collected at regular time intervals until the individuals were discharged after a fixed period of 7 days.
+The blood samples were assayed by DNA microarray, to produce gene expression values for $11,961$ genes.
+Binary labels denoting clinical status (symptomatic or asymptomatic) for each individual were also recorded.

-The Bayesian Sparse Factor Analysis (BSFA) model is an established statistical approach used to map high-dimensional gene expression data to a low-dimensional pathway expression representation; the former are treated as observed variables and the latter as latent factors \citep{carvalho2008high, chen2011predicting}.
-One of the main assumptions in BSFA is the independence of factors.
-In our context, this assumption means that the expressions of pathways are uncorrelated.
-However, this may not be true biologically.
-In fact, previous research has found that pathways often interact with one another to achieve complex biological functions \citep{hsu2012discovering}.
+To handle such high-dimensional data, one commonly used dimension-reduction technique is factor analysis (FA).
+In the context of our motivating H3N2 example, FA maps the observed high-dimensional gene expression data to a latent low-dimensional pathway expression representation \citep{carvalho2008high}.
+One classical assumption of FA is the independence among latent factors, which implies expressions of pathways are uncorrelated.
+However, it has been shown that pathways often interact with one another to achieve complex biological functions \citep{hsu2012discovering}, so this assumption may not hold biologically.